-Approach Maximum Points:73
+Approach Maximum Points:70

-This section of the review criteria includes all components of the Approach to implement the project.
-Reviewers will evaluate if the proposed approach is feasible, effective, community-based, and will successfully achieve intended outcomes.
-In reaching their conclusions, reviewers will consider the degree to which the following narrative elements are well thought out, well designed, and well described.
+This section of the review criteria includes all components of the Approach in order to implement the project.
+Reviewers must keep in mind that these projects will aim to build capacity.
+Reviewers will evaluate if the Approach is effective in addressing the challenges faced by the organization, and if it clearly demonstrates feasible implementation strategies to achieve the project goal and objectives.
+In reaching their conclusions, reviewers will consider the degree to which responses to the following criteria are well thought out, well designed, and well described: